 It’s so delicious on everything from Thai Peanut Chicken Naan Pizzas, to Slow Cooker Thai Peanut Turkey Meatballs.
-If you’re looking for more vegan recipes to use it on, try these Thai Peanut Pineapple Veggie Rice Bowls or this Thai Peanut Chicken Stir Fry, minus the chicken + extra veggies!
+If you’re looking for more vegan recipes to use it on, try these Thai Peanut Pineapple Veggie Rice Bowls or these Thai Peanut Noodles with Vegetables!

 How to make a Sweet Potato Buddha Bowl